Parkb22/dpdocs/Games/Degen-Spin.md

 ### 🌐 Network

-Degen Wheel operates exclusively on the **Solana network**, leveraging its:
+Degen Spin operates exclusively on the **Solana network**, leveraging its:
 - **Low fees** for high-volume transactions.
 - **Lightning-fast confirmation times** for seamless gameplay.